AwrenNuit/scout-daily-app/README.md

 ## Installation
 - Download or clone this repository
 - 'npm install' from command line
-- Set up your database, I recommend Postico
+- Set up your database, I recommend using Postico
 - 'npm run server' starts the server
 - 'npm run client' starts the client